Boarding pass: Bar-codes

 BCBP (bar-coded boarding pass) is the name of the standard used by more than 200 airlines.
-BCBP defines the 2-Dimensional (2D) bar code printed on a boarding pass or sent to a mobile phone for electronic boarding passes.
+BCBP defines the 2-dimensional (2D) bar code printed on a boarding pass or sent to a mobile phone for electronic boarding passes.

-BCBP was part of the IATA Simplifying the Business program, which issued an industry mandate for all boarding passes to be bar coded.
+BCBP was part of the IATA Simplifying the Business program, which issued an industry mandate for all boarding passes to be barcoded.
 This was achieved in 2010.

 Airlines and third parties use a barcode reader to read the bar codes and capture the data.
 Reading the bar code usually takes place in the boarding process but can also happen when entering the airport security checkpoints, while paying for items at the check-out tills of airport stores or trying to access airline lounges.

 The standard was originally published in 2005 by IATA and updated in 2008 to include symbologies for mobile phones and in 2009 to include a field for a digital signature in the mobile bar codes.
 Future developments of the standard will include a near field communication format.

 Security concerns

 In recent years concerns have been raised both to the security of the boarding pass bar-codes, the data they contain and the PNR (Passenger Name Record) data that they link to.
-Some airline bar-codes can be scanned by mobile phone applications to reveal names, dates of birth, source and destination airports and the PNR locator code, a 6-digit alphanumeric code also sometimes referred to as a booking reference number.
+Some airline barcodes can be scanned by mobile phone applications to reveal names, dates of birth, source and destination airports and the PNR locator code, a 6-digit alphanumeric code also sometimes referred to as a booking reference number.
 This code plus the surname of the traveller can be used to log in to the airline's website, and access information on the traveller.
 In 2020, a photograph of a boarding pass posted by former Australian Prime Minister Tony Abbott on Instagram provided sufficient information to log in to Qantas's website.
 While not in and of itself problematic as the flight had happened in the past, the website (through its source code) unintentionally leaked private data not intended to be displayed directly, such as Abbott's passport number and Qantas's internal PNR remarks.

 Paper boarding passes

 Paper boarding passes are issued either by agents at a check-in counter, self-service kiosks, or by the airline's web check-in site.
 BCBP can be printed at the airport by an ATB (Automated Ticket & Boarding Pass) printer or a direct thermal printer, or by a personal inkjet or laser printer.
 The symbology for paper boarding passes is PDF417.

 IATA's Board of Governors' mandate stated that all the IATA member airlines would be capable of issuing BCBP by the end of 2008, and all boarding passes would contain the 2D bar code by the end of 2010.
-The BCBP standard were published in 2005.
-It has been progressively adopted by airlines: By the end of 2005, 9 airlines were BCBP capable; 32 by end 2006; 101 by end 2007; and 200 by end 2008 (source: IATA).
+The BCBP standard was published in 2005.
+It has been progressively adopted by airlines: By the end of 2005, 9 airlines were BCBP capable; 32 by the end of 2006; 101 by the end of 2007; and 200 by the end of 2008.